Oxfordshire Music Library

 What we have available

-- Playsets, available from Oxfordshire Libraries (doc format, 101Kb) - you can sort this list by author, number of cast or genre
+Playsets, available from Oxfordshire Libraries (csv format, 375Kb) - you can sort this list by author, number of cast or genre

 Possession of copies of a play does not carry with it the right to perform.
-Borrowers must apply direct to the holder of such rights, usually the publisher, for consent.
+Borrowers must apply directly to the holder of such rights, usually the publisher, for consent.